vmware-archive/cloudformation-resource/README.md

 ### `in`

-Pulls down stack parameters, outputs, resource IDs, and metadata.
+Pulls down stack outputs, resource IDs, and metadata.

  * `/arn.txt` - the stack ARN
  * `/outputs.json` - a JSON object with the stack [outputs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html)
- * `/parameters.json` - a JSON object with the stack parameters
  * `/resources.json` - a JSON object with the logical IDs of all created resources (resource name + `Id` is the key).
 Names of security groups are also set (resource name + `Name`)

 Parameters: